-The financing index rose significantly in March from 45.6 to 51.2, breaching the confidence threshold of 50.
+The financing index stayed the same in April at 51.2, above the confidence threshold for the second month.
 From Figure 4, we can see that the financing index has been below 50 over the long term, even falling below 30 in some months.
 This shows that the financing situation for Chinese companies is far from ideal.
 Companies face both financing difficulties and high costs.
-The BCI - and this reading in particular - predominantly reflect the situation for Chinese SMEs.
+The BCI - and this reading in particular - predominantly reflects the situation for Chinese SMEs.

-The financing index has risen noticeably in the past two months and is now about 50, showing improvements in financing conditions for private SMEs in China.
-This sector is the most dynamic, but also the most vulnerable, in the capital market.
+The financing index has continued to improve, and is now above 50, showing clear improvements in financing conditions for private SMEs in China.
+This sector is the most dynamic, but also the most vulnerable in the capital market.
 If more capital were to be made available to this group, their financing costs would fall, which would without a doubt benefit the Chinese economy as a whole.
 Whether or not the current upward trend in the index is sustainable remains to be seen.

-The inventory index continued to rise from 46.6 in February to 52.3 in March, crossing the confidence threshold of 50.
-In May 2015, the index briefly rose to 51.7, crossing the confidence threshold, but it fell again after that, and in October dropped under 50, remaining in the doldrums in November and December.
-Regarding inventory, we are most concerned with whether the current positive reading is sustainable.
+The inventory index fell from 52.3 to 50.0 in April, back to the confidence threshold of 50.
+In May 2015, the index briefly rose to 51.7, crossing the confidence threshold, but it quickly fell again, and in October dropped under 50, remaining in the doldrums in November and December.
+Regarding inventory, we are most concerned with whether the current level is sustainable.
 How this will play out, we have to wait and see.
 But one thing is certain: from the data we have collected over the long term, the inventory situation is far from positive.